 - Is “petite” by lion standards, at 228 pounds

 - Likes to spend time with Chadwick in the yard

 KADI AND NEEMA

-Unlike most lions, the sisters enjoy playing in the water in the exhibit’s pool
+- Enjoy playing in the water in the exhibit’s pool, unlike most lions

-“Kadi and Neema fight over every toy we give them, and each doesn’t want the other to get it.
+From the Keepers“Kadi and Neema fight over every toy we give them, and each doesn’t want the other to get it.
 When we put a tractor tire in the yard for them to interact with, both of them pounced on it, one lion opposite the other, pulling and growling.
 Neither would give up, even to eat.
-It was six hours before they let go and came inside.”-Michele G.
+It was six hours before they let go and came inside.” -Michele G.

 Humans are among the main threats to lions in the wild, according to the IUCN Red List which lists the species as Vulnerable.
 It is believed that many lions killed by humans are retaliatory or preemptive to protect life and livestock, though trophy hunting is still allowed in some sub-Saharan countries.
 Habitat loss, depletion of prey, and disease from domestic animals are other factors.